Viavi Solutions

 impact: this is the straight line from a decent business to weaker revenue, weaker absorption, and a less forgiving multiple.

-restructuring fails to lift margins
+Restructuring fails to lift margins

 A restructuring plan was announced in late january.
 The latest quarter still shows a -13.0% net margin and -$0.21 EPS, so you are being asked to trust the fix before the numbers show it.